clirdlf/eresearchnetwork/assignments/assignment-topic6.md

 Submit to CLIR ERN OSF instance at <https://osf.io/pdn8z/>
 * Save the file with the following convention [assignment-topic6]-[institution-name].[file-extension]
-* Add the file to appropriate assignment folder in this [DLf-eRN-Assignments folder](https://drive.google.com/drive/folders/0B00qDiMLT3XdeHlJZmFUQ2Z0NkE)
+* Add the file to appropriate assignment folder in this [assignment-submissions folder](https://drive.google.com/drive/folders/0B00qDiMLT3XdeHlJZmFUQ2Z0NkE)

 ## Directions